 The Fisher Education Act 1918 made education compulsory up until 14 years old, paving the way for increased tertiary education.
 Growing public debate on the role of education prompted government-commissioned inquiries into further reform.
 The Hadow committee subsequently recommended the distinction of infant and junior classes and maximum class sizes of 30.

 In 1939 the government considered raising the leaving age again to 15, but this was delayed due to the onset of World War Two.
 The Education Act 1944 did succeed in extending compulsory education to 15, and this took effect from 1947.
 More significantly, the 1944 Act created the grammar school system.
 All 11-year-olds were required to sit the 11-plus examination, which placed them in either an academic grammar school or a secondary modern.

 Preparations began in 1964 to raise the leaving age again to 16, and this took effect in 1972.
-This has remained the case, meaning in practice children are compelled to attend school until their GCSEs.
+This has remained the case, meaning in practice children are compelled to attend school until after their GCSE exams.

 In 2006 the government announced it was actively considering increasing the leaving age to 18.
 In 2007 the Department for Education and Skills launched a consultation, working towards an implementation date of 2013.

 The Education and Skills Act 2008 increased the minimum age at which young people in England can leave learning.
 This requires them to continue in education or vocational training to the age of 17 from 2013 and to 18 from 2015.
 Young people will be able to choose whether to stay in full-time education, undertake work-based learning such as an Apprenticeship, or part-time education or training if they are employed, self-employed or volunteering for more than 20 hours per week.